 Skip to around 3:00 to see a visual demonstration to tighten up your belts.

 Use Default Slicer Profile Settings

-If you have made many changes to your slicer profile and have started experiencing the issue of your perimeters not bonding, it’s a good idea to go back to square one with your settings.
+If you have made many changes to your slicer profile and have started experiencing the issue of your perimeters not bonding or having gaps in the perimeter, it’s a good idea to go back to square one with your settings.